Skip to main content

 • toleration: Optional[str] = None

 For more information about replicas, requests, and limits, see Kubernetes options.
-For more information about affinity and toleration, see Understanding node affinity and toleration.
+For more information about affinity and toleration, see Node affinity and toleration.

 Use the following code to create Kubernetes options: